flyway/flywaydb.org/documentation/database/sqlserver.md

 ## Limitations

-- Flyway's automatic detection for whether SQL statements are valid in transactions does not apply to
-<code>CREATE/ALTER/DROP</code> statements acting on memory-optimised tables (that is, those created with
-<code>WITH (MEMORY_OPTIMIZED = ON)</code>).
-You will need to override the `executeInTransaction` setting to be false,
-either on a [per-script basis](https://flywaydb.org/documentation/configuration/scriptconfigfiles) or globally.
+- Flyway's automatic detection for whether SQL statements are valid in transactions does not apply to `CREATE/ALTER/DROP` statements acting on memory-optimized tables (that is, those created with `WITH (MEMORY_OPTIMIZED = ON)`).
+You will need to override the `executeInTransaction` setting to be false, either on a [per-script basis](/documentation/configuration/scriptconfigfiles) or globally.
 - SQL Server is unable to change the default schema for a session.
-Therefore, setting the `flyway.defaultSchema` property has no value, unless used for a [Placeholder](https://flywaydb.org/documentation/concepts/migrations#placeholder-replacement) in your sql scripts.
+Therefore, setting the `flyway.defaultSchema` property has no value, unless used for a [Placeholder](/documentation/concepts/migrations#placeholder-replacement) in your sql scripts.
 If you decide to use `flyway.defaultSchema`, it also must exist in `flyway.schemas`.
 - By default, the flyway schema history table will try to write to the default schema for the database connection.
 You may specify which schema to write this table to by setting `flyway.schemas=custom_schema`, as the first entry will become the default schema if `flyway.defaultSchema` itself is not set.
-- With these limitations in mind, please refer to the properties or [Options](https://flywaydb.org/documentation/configuration/parameters/defaultSchema) mentioned here for descriptions / consequences.
+- With these limitations in mind, please refer to the properties or options mentioned [here](/documentation/configuration/parameters/defaultSchema) for descriptions/consequences.
 - If using the JTDS driver, then setting `ANSI_NULLS` or `QUOTED_IDENTIFIER` in a script will cause an error.
 This is a driver limitation, and can be solved by using the Microsoft driver instead.